 - The overall backup will backup:

 - 1. the database

 - 2. the SECRET\KEY file

 - The per-system backups include:

 - 1. custom user config files

-- 2. job stdout

-- 3. manual projects
+- 2. manual projects

 - The restore will restore the backed up files and data to a freshly installed and working second instance of Tower.